probablytukars/LuaQuaternion/CONTRIBUTING.md

 pass tests and build!) - open a pull request for the repository and your request will reviewed.
 Please ensure your commit messages are clear and descriptive!

+When opening your pull request please target the dev branch and not the main branch.